bblfsh/documentation/user/server-grpc-example.md

 structures and methods used for protocol buffer data.
 In the case of the Babelfish server protocol, you need to get [this `.proto` file](https://github.com/bblfsh/sdk/blob/master/protocol/generated.proto) from the SDK.
 Then you have to compile it to a source file with the required structures and methods.
-How you generate this module is language-dependent but usually it involves installing gRPC using your language package management tool (pip, cargo, npm, dub, etc) and then use one of the provided tools.
+How you generate this module is language-dependent but usually it involves installing gRPC using your language package management tool (if it has a package for it) and then use one of the provided tools.

 For this example, we'll use the [GogoProtobuf implementation](https://github.com/gogo/protobuf) for the Go language.
 This